lblod/frontend-embeddable-notule-editor/README.md

 import { renderEditor } from '@lblod/embeddable-say-editor';

-// make a container element for the editor to render in in your html
+// make a container element for the editor to render into
 // the id is not required, you just need to be able to get hold of this element
 // in whatever way you like